PathPlanning/MeshAStar/README.md

     * All other primitives in that group are discarded — they did not impact the search complexity.

 **Conclusion:** The resulting sparse tree provides visual proof that MeshA* implicitly groups trajectories, achieving a significantly lower effective branching factor than the theoretical maximum utilized by standard Lattice-based approaches.

+### 6. Technical Implementation Details

+To realize this visualization in code, we perform a post-processing pass over the search tree (examining regular extended cells from the OPEN list and all visited (both in OPEN and in CLOSED) initial extended cells).

+The selection of the "representative" primitive relies on the specific parent-pointer structure of MeshA\* (where nodes store a pointer to the previous *Initial* Extended Cell, not the immediate grid neighbor — see Appendix):

+1. **The Search Frontier (Regular Extended Cells in OPEN):**
+   These nodes represent branches where the primitives have been partially explored but not yet fully traversed.
+   * For each Regular Cell in `OPEN`, we inspect its `Finals` set (the subset of primitives that successfully reached this specific cell from the parent Initial configuration).
+   * Since all primitives in `Finals` followed the same collision trace to get here, they form an **indistinguishable group**.
+   * We arbitrarily select **one primitive** $p \in \text{Finals}$ and mark it as the representative for this specific branch.

+2. **Traversed Segments (All Initial Extended Cells):**
+   When the search reaches a new Initial Extended Cell (corresponding to a new Lattice State), it implies that a specific primitive has been fully traversed.
+   * Since the connection between two Lattice States (parent Initial $\to$ current Initial) is defined by exactly one primitive, we identify and retain that specific primitive.

+**Result:** When rendering the final frame, we draw *only* the primitives identified in these two steps.
+All other primitives in the initial bundles are discarded, creating the sparse "effective branching" tree.

 </details>